-(Posts Menu – Categories)
+(Posts – Categories)

-This brings you to the ‘Categories’ panel …
+This opens the ‘Categories’ panel …

-How To Add Post Categories
+Adding Post Categories

-(Categories panel – Add New Category)
+(Categories panel – Add New Category area)

-Click Add New Category when done to add the new category …
+Click the ‘Add New Category’ button to add your new category …

 You can also create “nested’ or hierarchical categories for your posts …

-(Adding nested categories to WordPress)
+(Add nested categories to WordPress)

 (WordPress Post Categories section – Add New Category)

-(New category added)
+(New post category added)

-How To Remove Post Categories In WordPress
+Deleting Post Categories In WordPress

 You can delete WordPress categories individually, or in bulk.